Auburn University vs Alabama A & M University

 The Financial Comparison

-Ten years after enrollment, Auburn University graduates earn a median of $65,337 compared to $40,628 at Alabama A & M University.
-The payback period is 7.8 years at Auburn University versus 37.4 years at Alabama A & M University.
+Then look at what that buys.
+Ten years after enrollment, Auburn University graduates earn a median $65,337 against $40,628 at Alabama A & M University.
+The cost earns itself back in 7.8 years at Auburn University and 37.4 years at Alabama A & M University.

-Graduates leave Auburn University with a median $21,000 in debt versus $31,000 at Alabama A & M University.
-The debt-to-earnings ratios are 0.49 and 1.09 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Auburn University owing a median $21,000 versus $31,000 at Alabama A & M University.
+Their debt-to-earnings ratios are 0.49 and 1.09 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers